Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ```
 {kotlin-runnable="true"}

 > By default, you can deserialize sets with duplicate entries.
-The behavior for handling duplicates depends on the specific `Set` implementation.
+The behavior for handling duplicates is implementation-defined.
 >
 {style="tip"}